beartell/mbase/docs/source/inference/quickstart/setup/creating_empty_project.rst

 .. important::
-    If you have an NVIDIA or AMD GPU and its is not being displayed by the program, make sure you have installed the necessary drivers and installed the `llama.cpp <llama.cpp_>`_ library with proper configuration.
+    If you have an NVIDIA GPU and its is not being displayed by the program, make sure you have installed the necessary drivers and installed the `llama.cpp <llama.cpp_>`_ library with proper configuration.

     Refer to: :doc:`Setting up<setting_up>`